bigdata-i523/hid325/notebook.md

 * 09/24/17: Update my notebook
 * 10/21/17: Watched video on how to new jabref
 * 11/19/17: Learned about jupyter notebook
-* 11/19/17 : Watched youtube videos on how to create jupyter notebook
+* 11/19/17: Watched youtube videos on how to create jupyter notebook
-* 11/27/17 : Attended online meeting at 6pm.
+* 11/27/17: Attended online meeting at 6pm.
 Asked question about final paper.
+* 12/04/17: Attended online meeting at 6 to 7 pm and asked questions about compiling final report.

 # THEORY